 Continue the journey for 8 more km and there will be another T intersection.
 Turn left again, Banyumala waterfall is just another 3 km from the last intersection.
 The last 3 km is the most scenic scene.
 On the right side, the beauty of Buyan lake is hard not to notice.

-Or go with a scooter, with fee starts from Rp50.000 to Rp65.000.
+Or go with a scooter, with a fee starting from Rp50.000 to Rp65.000 for a day’s rent.
 It’s best to use a motorcycle instead.
 A motorcycle can also go past the car parking lot.
 And instead, park near the ticket counter.

 Address & Location

-Banyumala Waterfall location is in Wanagiri small village, Sukasada, Buleleng Regency, Bali 81161.
+Banyumala Waterfall location is 20 minutes away from Lovina, the tourist area.
+It’s located in Wanagiri small village, Sukasada, Buleleng Regency, Bali 81161.